 Part 145 organisations, Part M Subpart G CAMOs and Part M Subpart F maintenance organisations and licensed engineers.

-Private Pilot Licence training in the UK is delivered by registered training facilities (RTF, which are classed as commercial operations and, at the moment, cannot use 302(h).
+Private Pilot Licence training in the UK is delivered by registered training facilities (RTF), Approved Training organisations (ATO) or Declared Training organisations (DTO), which are classed with respect to Part M as commercial operations and currently cannot use 302(h) (MIP).

-RTFs operating ELA1 aircraft may remain on LAMP or move to an approved programme.
-In time, Part M Light will expand the applicability of the self-declared maintenance route to incorporate RTF operations.
+RTFs, ATOs and DTOs operating ELA1 aircraft may remain on LAMP or move to an approved programme.
+It was envisaged that, Part M Light may expand the applicability of the self-declared maintenance route to incorporate flying training operations.

 More information on flying training schools and airworthiness regulations.